An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Approximation Algorithms for Dynamic Maximum Independent Set

 \subsection{4-Approximation Algorithm with Constant Update Time}

-We design a $4$-approximation algorithm for the {\textsc{Max-IS}} problem on dynamic unit square intersection graphs with constant update time.
+We design a $4$-approximation algorithm for the \maxset problem on dynamic unit square intersection graphs with constant update time.
 Our algorithm is based on a grid partitioning approach.
 Consider the square grid on $\mathcal B$ induced by the sets $H$ and $L$ of horizontal and vertical lines.
-We denote the grid points as $g_{p,q}$ for $p,q \in [\kappa]$, where $g_{p,q}$ is the intersection point of lines $h_p$ and $l_q$.
-Under a general position assumption (otherwise we slightly perturb the grid position to handle degenerate cases), each unit square in any set $\mathcal S_i$, for $i \in [N]$ contains exactly one grid point.
+We denote the grid points as $g_{p,q}$ for $p,q \in [\sigma]$, where $g_{p,q}$ is the intersection point of lines $h_p$ and $l_q$.
+We assign each unit square in any set $\mathcal S_i$ to a grid point (denoted by its associated grid point) in the following deterministic way.
+Due to the unit grid construction, each unit square intersects at least one grid point.
+If an unit square $s \in S_i$ contains exactly one grid point $g_{p,q}$, we associate $s$ with $g_{p,q}$.
+Otherwise, if $s$ contains multiple grid points, we assign $s$ to the top-leftmost grid point among others.
+For the ease of description, we may assume that the dynamic squares are in general positions, i.e., each square contains exactly one grid point.
+Moreover, the above assignment does not affect the algorithm description or the analysis.
 For each $g_{p,q}$, we store a Boolean \emph{activity value} $1$ or $0$ based on its intersection with $\mathcal S_i$ (for any step $i\in [N]$).
 If $g_{p,q}$ intersects at least one square of $S_i$, we say that it is \emph{active} and set the value to $1$; otherwise, we set the value to $0$.
-Observe that for each grid point $g_{p,q}$ and each time step $i$ at most one square of $\mathcal{S}_i$ intersecting $g_{p,q}$ can be chosen in any {\textsc{Max-IS}}.
+Observe that for each grid point $g_{p,q}$ and each time step $i$ at most one square of $\mathcal{S}_i$ intersecting $g_{p,q}$ can be chosen in any \maxset.
 This holds because all squares that intersect the same grid point form a clique in $G_i$, and at most one square from a clique can be chosen in any independent set.